adobe/aepsdk-optimize-ios/Documentation/PUBLIC_APIs.md

 ### onPropositionsUpdate

 This API registers a permanent callback which is invoked whenever the Edge extension dispatches a response Event received from the Experience Edge Network upon a personalization query.
-The personalization query requests can be triggered by the `updatePropositions(for:with:)` API, Edge extension `sendEvent(experienceEvent:_:)` API or launch consequence rules.
+The personalization query requests can be triggered by the `updatePropositions(for:withXdm:andData:)` API, Edge extension `sendEvent(experienceEvent:_:)` API or launch consequence rules.

 #### Swift